ShawnMcCool/event-sourcery-course-order-fulfillment-example/README.md

 Once the order is confirmed, the customer is free to make payments.
 It's possible for the customer to make multiple payments with amounts smaller than the total price.
 However, the order will not be marked as complete until the total amount has been received.

 * Order ID - The unique order identifier.
-* Amount - The amount of money that was received.
-This should be stored in a string format to prevent mathematic operations.
+* Amount - The amount of money that was received in cents.
 * Currency - An identifier for the currency type that was received.
 * Received At - Received At is the time and date that the payment was received.